 Russ’ entry to the design world began at a small local newspaper in his hometown where on his first day, he struggled to coax a CD from a Mac and had to teach himself QuarkXpress in two weeks (the equivalent of learning a foreign language in the same time frame).
 In the process, he realized, “Hey, maybe I have an aptitude for this?”
 Yes, organize things, set type, use the grid, obsess over the details… It was here that his passion for design began to unfold.

 Russ grew up constantly sketching inventions.
 He was always curious about photography, signage, industrial design, dimension, order… yes things neatly placed.
 The Reagan administration probably didn’t know what hit them when Russ’ sketch arrived for the new battleship the government didn’t know they needed.

-As Creative Director and Designer at Studio Absolute and over 20 years after fumbling with the Mac CD drive and sending sketches to the President, Russ’ portfolio includes work recognized in the Oregon Addy’s and the publications, Visual Marketing, Logolounge Book 7 and 9 and Master Library editions.
+As Creative Director and Designer at Studio Absolute and over 20 years after fumbling with the Mac CD drive and sending sketches to the President, Russ’ portfolio includes work recognized in the Oregon Addy’s and the publications, Visual Marketing, Logolounge Books 7, 9 and 10 and Master Library editions.
 Russ is self-taught and credits his success in design and typography to years of mentorship under a skilled and talented Creative Director in the branding field.
 There he had the opportunity to work on projects for Krusteaz, Ghirardelli and Thomas Nelson Publishers.
 Russ’s emphasis on strategy-driven design and strong typography drives the successful projects that channel through the studio.